 - Was co-infection testing included?

-- Which lab processed the sample?
+- Which laboratory processed the sample?

 - Was the timing of testing appropriate?